danielcbit/apcctrl/doc/manual/manual.rst

     option allows you to specify where apcupsd will look for the serial device that talks to the UPS.
 The default is system dependent, but often /dev/ttyS0.
-This option simply sets the appropriate device name in the apcupsd.conf file, which can be changed at any later time.
+This option simply sets the appropriate device name in the apcctrl.conf file, which can be changed at any later time.
 --with-nis-port=port  This option allows
     you to specify what port apcupsd will use for the Network Information Server (the CGI programs).
 The default is system dependent but usually 3551 because that port has been officially assigned to apcupsd by the IANA.
-This option simply sets the appropriate port in the apcupsd.conf file, which can be changed at any later time.
+This option simply sets the appropriate port in the apcctrl.conf file, which can be changed at any later time.
 --with-nisip=ip-address  This option allows
     you to specify the value that will be placed on then NISIP